THE SLUGGARDS

 It was a typical conversation with her.
 Laura was a piano player and singer.
 We were a good match and shared a life full of wine, work, music, and laughs.

-The Infestation took place in 2030.
+The Sluggard Infestation took place in 2030.
 It happened quickly.
 Everyone recalls that the Sluggards one day came down from the hills, out of alleys, and out from around street corners.
 Some were observed climbing down from trees.
 Others were said to have washed up on the lonely shores of big, open lakes and inland seas as well as on the crowded beaches of Miami and Cancún.

 That's where they came from--everywhere.
-They wandered out of corn fields and bus station wash rooms.
-They were suddenly seen riding up and down the escalators at Woolworth’s and walking about in malls.
-That’s what I remember about the Infestation anyway.
-It’s a cloudy memory though.
+They wandered out of corn fields and bus station washrooms.
+They were suddenly seen riding up and down the escalators at J.C.
+Penney's and walking around in malls.
+And now no one can any longer even imagine a world without those big, boring, bullet-headed changos in it!

 It was residential neighborhoods that the Sluggards sought out.
 It seems they wanted nothing more than familial surroundings and the chance to exchange some banalities and hang with other bipeds.
 In other words, they wanted to ruin your life!